A Parsimonious Personalized Dose Finding Model via Dimension Reduction: Proposed Method

-We consider a randomized dose trial with dose assignment $A$ whose value is bounded in a safe dose range $\mathcal{A}$.
-Let $X = (X_{1}, X_{2}, ..., X_{p})^\T \in \mathcal{X}$ denotes the prognostic covariates of a patient, where $\mathcal{X}$ is the feature space.
+Consider a dose assignment $A \in \mathcal{A} = [0, 1]$, where $\mathcal{A}$ is a safe dose range.
+Let $X = (X_{1}, X_{2}, ..., X_{p})^\T \in \mathcal{X}$ denote the prognostic covariates, where $\mathcal{X}$ is the feature space.
 Let $R$ be the observed clinical outcome.
-Without loss of generality, we assume that $R$ is positive and bounded, with larger values being more desirable.
-An individualized dose rule $f$, is a map from $\mathcal{X}$ to a dose assignment space $\mathcal{A}$.
-Hence the optimal rule can be defined as \# f_{opt}(X) = \operatorname*{argmax}_{f}E\big\{R\mid X, A=f(X)\big\}. \# Following \cite{qian2011performance}, we define the value function as \# V_f = E^f(R) = \int R \, d P^f, \# where $E^f$ is the expectation with respect to $P^f$, with $P^f$ denoting the distribution of the triplet $\{X, R, A = f(X)\}$.
-When $\mathcal{A}$ is a finite discrete space, for example, $\mathcal{A}= \{-1,1\}$, \cite{zhao2012estimating} solved $f_{opt}(X)$ by using this value function.
-For dose finding problems, when $\mathcal{A} = [0,1]$, \cite{chen2016personalized} extended the binary outcome weighted learning framework to continuous treatment settings by the following approximation \# \# where $P(A\mid X)$ is the randomization probability of $A$ given $X$.
-However, this minimization problem is quite challenging due to the non-convexity and discontinuity of the 0-1 loss function.
-Hence, \cite{chen2016personalized} proposed a continuous surrogate loss function $l_{\phi}\{A- f(X)\} = \min\{|A-f(X)|/\phi, 1\}$ instead.
-With a set of \text{independent and identically distributed} observations $\{R_i, X_i, A_i\}_{i=1}^n$, $f_{opt}$ can be estimated by minimizing the following regularized empirical value function: \# \frac{1}{n}\sum_{i=1}^n \frac{R_i l_{\phi_n}\{A_i - f(X_i)\} }{\phi_n P(A_i \mid X_i)} + \lambda_n\|f\|^2, \# where $\phi_n$ and $\lambda_n$ are tuning parameters, and $\left\lVert f \right\rVert $ is a seminorm for $f$, usually from the Reproducing kernel Hilbert space.
+Without loss of generality, we assume that a larger value of $R$ is more desirable.
+An individualized treatment rule $f$, is a map from $\mathcal{X}$ to a dose assignment space $\mathcal{A}$.
+To properly define an optimal individualized treatment rule $f_{\text{opt}}(X)$, we consider a potential outcomes framework \citep{rubin1974estimating,robins1986new}.
+Let $R^{*}(a)$ be the potential outcome under a given dose level $a$, and we make the following common and well-studied assumptions: (i) strong ignorability \citep{robins1986new}, $A \perp \!\!\! \perp R^{*}(a) \mid X$, for all $a \in \mathcal{A}$; (ii) consistency, $R=R^{*}(A)$; (iii) positivity, $P(A = a \mid X=x) > 0$, almost surely.
+Under a randomized dose trial, the strong ignorability assumption is trivially satisfied; however in an observational study, it could be unverifiable \citep{bang2005doubly}.
+Also, the assumption (iii) can be relaxed under our proposed dimension reduction framework and a corresponding discussion will be presented in Remark \ref{positive}.
+Under the above assumptions, we are able to estimate the optimal treatment rule by using the value function proposed in \cite{qian2011performance}: \# V_f = E^f(R) = \int R \, d P^f, \# where $E^f$ is the expectation with respect to $P^f$ which is defined as the restricted joint distribution of $\{X, R, A = f(X)\}$.
+Then the optimal individual treatment rule is the maximizer of the value function, that is $f_{\text{opt}}(X) = \operatorname*{argmax}_{f} V_{f} $.
+When $\mathcal{A}$ is a binary space such that $\mathcal{A}= \{-1,1\}$, \cite{zhao2012estimating} estimate $f_{\text{opt}}(X)$ by using the value function in \eqref{eq:orvalue}.
+For dose-finding problems, \cite{chen2016personalized} extend the binary outcome weighted learning framework to handle continuous treatment options by using a local approximation of the value function: \# \# where $P(A\mid X)$ is the randomization probability of $A$ given $X$.
+The dose rule can then be solved using the sample version of this approximation.